 Figure 4.
 Cost of transfer code ($3,200) required to “transfer" funds.

-The victim is required to enter bank account details, further convincing him or her that funds will be transferred.
+The victim is required to enter bank account details, further convincing them that funds will be transferred.

 Figure 5.
 The fake login site requires bank account information to transfer funds.